-24 Excludes Council Transfer capacity (46,271 tonnes) which is not available for general transfer capacity.
+26 Excludes Council Transfer capacity (46,271 tonnes) which is not available for general transfer capacity.

-25 Excludes specialist recycling facilities (wood recycling, road sweeping facilities, tyre recycling, and paint and airport industry recycling) which is not available for general recycling capacity.
+27 Excludes specialist recycling facilities (wood recycling, road sweeping facilities, tyre recycling, and paint and airport industry recycling) which is not available for general recycling capacity.

-26 Excludes Anaerobic Digestion which manages mainly on farm agricultural waste but may manage small amounts of C&I waste.
+28 Excludes Anaerobic Digestion which manages mainly on farm agricultural waste but may manage small amounts of C&I waste.

-27 The need for non-inert recovery capacity includes RDF produced by the MBT facility, which manages mainly MSW waste, that is still considered waste and requires managing.
+29 The need for non-inert recovery capacity includes RDF produced by the MBT facility, which manages mainly MSW waste, that is still considered waste and requires managing.

-28 Figure is an estimate of the amount of inert waste that was 'deposited to land' during 2021/22 based on information about annual fill rates from planning applications and the EA Waste Data Interrogator.
+30 Figure is an estimate of the amount of inert waste that was 'deposited to land' during 2022/23 from the EA Waste Data Interrogator.